 If you read a recent newsletter from me about “poking your bum out” when bending forwards/down to pick something up, I need you to do this consistently, every time, so that it becomes normal practise.

-So my message here is clear: Well the more you tip forwards are the hips, the more you open up your pelvic floor at the back, and lengthen the backs of your legs.
+So my message here is clear: The more that you tip forwards at the hips, the more you open up your pelvic floor at the back, and indeed lengthen the backs of your legs.

-(and, can I point out, the more you decrease the load on your lumbar spine, so if you’re getting lower back pain a lot when bending forwards, re-read that paragraph above, ok?)
+(and, can I point out, the more you move in this manner in your day-to-day life, bending down to pick something up off the floor, the more you decrease the load on your lumbar spine.
+So, if you’re getting lower back pain a lot when bending forwards, re-read that paragraph above, ok?)

 When standing upright at the change table, kitchen counter, bathroom sink etc, you’ll want to stand with your feet hip distance apart, toes pointed forwards and bodyweight backed up over your ankles.